-It seems like a statement of rather obvious fact that technology plays a greater role in the life of today's graduate student than it ever has in the past.
-And, in fact, it is obvious.
-But sometimes it's easy to overlook all the ways in which today's technology can make the grad school experience not only easier and better, but also richer and more edifying in ways you may not have thought of before.
+Technology plays a greater role in the life of today's graduate student than it ever has in the past.
+While that seems obvious, it's easy to overlook all the ways in which effectively using technology in graduate school can make yourl experience easier and better, but also richer and more edifying in ways you may not have thought of before.

-In fact, there are so many technological developments occurring all the time that keeping up with them is virtually impossible, and taking full advantage of them is even more difficult.
-And we don't claim to have all the answers here.
-In fact, by the time you read this, a brand new technology will likely have been developed, making the educational experience that much richer and requiring a whole new set of answers.
+In fact, there are so many technological developments occurring all the time that keeping up with them is virtually impossible, which makes taking full advantage of them is even more difficult.
+We don't claim to have all the answers here.
+In fact, by the time you read this, some brand new technology will likely have been developed, making the educational experience that much richer and requiring a whole new set of answers.

 Once upon a time, you actually had to be in the classroom or lecture hall to get your grad school education.
-And while there are certainly many reasons why that is still the case, you do have options these days.
+And while there are certainly many reasons why that is still the case, at least now you have options.
 Sure, it used to be commonplace for many professors to post their lectures online.
 And even before that, there were services at many colleges and universities that would hire students to take notes in classes, and then pay them to type them up in order to sell copies at a premium.
-This allowed students to miss class with some degree of impunity: They could get the relevant information without having to be in the physical classroom at the time.
+This allowed students to get the relevant information without having to be in the physical classroom at the time.

-This technology is also an advantage when it comes to studying.
+These types of technology in graduate school also have an advantage when it comes to studying.
 It is widely believed that the more senses you can use when studying, the more complete an understanding you will ultimately have of the topic at hand.
 So imagine how much you will gain from not only reading your notes before a big exam, but also from re-experiencing the very lecture from which those notes came in the first place.

 The ivory tower: the mythical place where professors were traditionally assumed to live, a mystical land where their expertise was never questioned not because they were never wrong, but mainly because they were so darn inaccessible, aside from the few office hours they held each week.

-The point is this: Modern technology has changed the nature of the graduate school experience in ways that no one could have imagined five or ten years ago.
+The point is that using technology in graduate school has completely changed how you earn your degree in recent years.
 And while there is an ever-growing pool of online and technological resources available for students these days, it is always a good idea to revisit the situation and see how you might use technology even better than you have been.
-Because the truth is that these days, there's no telling when the next breakthrough might come around that changes your academic life.